Skip to content

 Application Installation Process

-The Haltdos Community WAF is installed using the official setup script provided by the vendor.
-The installation process includes the following steps:
+The Haltdos Community WAF is installed using the official installation script provided by the vendor.
+The process involves downloading the script to the root directory and executing it.

 curl -s -k -o setup.sh https://binary.haltdos.com/community/waf/setup.sh